zuri-lang/zurilang.org/src/standard/template.md

 An example of a custom tag is the `<include />` tag previously discussed.
 To declare a custom element and its behavior, you need to create a function that accepts two arguments and register it with the `register_element()` method.
-When your custom element is matched in a template, the registered function will be called with an instance of [[Template]] in the first argument and the {{html}} decoded template as the second argument.
+When your custom element is matched in a template, the registered function will be called with an instance of [[template.Template]] in the first argument and the {{html}} decoded template as the second argument.
 Your function must then return a string representing the processed tag or a valid HTML element Blade representation as defined by the {{html}} module.